wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

 Text which needs to be searched among the results.
-This field is required.
+It is required to specify a value for this parameter.

 </td>
 </tr>